stillmatic/tournaments/writeup.md

 Part of the simulation process involves finding pairings, which are directly analogous to a matching, which is a set of $n$ disjoint pairs of participants.

-In particular, the Swiss tournament structure is considered in [**Olafsson 1990**]. Ólafsson considers the Swiss tournament structure and various chess-specific considerations; however, he focuses on an algorithm to create pairings which fulfill chess's requirements.
+In particular, the Swiss tournament structure is considered in @Olafsson1990. Ólafsson considers the Swiss tournament structure and various chess-specific considerations; however, he focuses on an algorithm to create pairings which fulfill chess's requirements.
 He presents a method using maximum weight perfect matching to perform the pairing matching.
 Under this method, we employ a graph structure to represent the teams (nodes) and the possible pairings (edges).
 The graph is initialized as a complete graph with equal weights; that is, all possible pairings are equally desirable, which fits the structure of a random initial pairing.
 The graph is complete because any team *could* play each other, and we represent desirability via edge weights.
 At the conclusion of each round, the edges are reweighted to fit the desirability of the pairing.
 These weights are functions of various competitive factors, including the difference in wins, how many rounds they have played on white/black, whether the pairing has already occured, and others.
 The general idea is that a higher weight represents a higher preference.
 Then, the maximum weight perfect matching algorithm finds a matching among the possible pairs.

 The weighted perfect matching algorithm is a well-studied problem in computer science and graph theory.
-The first polynomial time algorithm for the problem was found by [**Edmonds 1965**], known as Edmond's blossom algorithm, and improved on by numerous others, including [**Cooke and Rowe 1999**] and most recently by [**Kolmogorov 2009**].
-The implementation used in this paper follows most directly [**Galil**], which runs with time complexity $O(nm \log n)$, where $n$ is the number of nodes and $m$ is the number of edges in the graph.
+The first polynomial time algorithm for the problem was found by @Edmonds1965, known as Edmond's blossom algorithm, and improved on by numerous others, including @Cook1999 and most recently by @Kolmogorov2009.
+The implementation used in this paper follows most directly the process given by @Galil1986.
+This implementation runs with time complexity $O(nm \log n)$, where $n$ is the number of nodes and $m$ is the number of edges in the graph.
 Exact details on the method can be found in any of these papers, or from examining the source code of the open-source programs used for simulation.

-In a similar vein, [**Kujansuu et al 1999**] present a method for pairing players, as an extension of the stable roommates problem.
-For further reference, the canonical reference for the stable roommates problem is [**Gusfield and Irving, 1989**].
+In a similar vein, @Kujansuu1999 present a method for pairing players, as an extension of the stable roommates problem.
+The canonical reference for the stable roommates problem is @Gusfield1989.
 In the stable roommates problem, each "roommate" creates a preference ranking of the others (full ranking is assumed).
 Then, the matching is stable if there are no potential roommates $i$ and $j$ who prefer each other to their matched roommate.
 In the tournament context, after each round, each team has a preference list constructed for them of the teams available to play.
 The weights can be assigned in a similar manner to Olafsson and have a relatively analogous meaning, representing how preferable a possible pairing between two teams is.

 To my knowledge, very few other studies have considered the effectiveness of the Swiss tournament structure.

-Research by [**Glickman and Jensen**] has considered alternative tournament formulations from a more theoretical basis.
+Research by @Glickman2005 has considered alternative tournament formulations from a more theoretical basis.
 Specifically, Glickman and Jensen present a tournament structure where rounds are matched by maximizing expected Kullback-Leibler distance, a measure of difference between distributions.
 The pairings are picked such that they maximize the expected Kullback-Leibler distance between the prior and posterior distributions of $\theta$, the distribution of player strengths.
 This model is heavily influenced by Bayesian optimal design.
 Notably, Swiss tournaments out-perform their model for small numbers of rounds.

-[**Hanes**] researched the effect of power matching in policy debate tournaments, comparing the outcomes from the win rankings with the speaker points assigned to teams.
+@Hanes2015 researched the effect of power matching in policy debate tournaments, comparing the outcomes from the win rankings with the speaker points assigned to teams.
 He finds a disparity between the two rankings, and argues that we should prefer the results given by speaker point rankings instead, or at minimum a combination of wins and speaker points.
 It is worth noting that he considers the implications across a full season, while we focus on the effects on a tournament level.

 # Solution Approach/Main Results

-Tournaments are repeated sets of paired comparisons, and we employ what is known as the Bradley-Terry model to understand the comparisons [**CITE**].
+Tournaments are repeated sets of paired comparisons, and we employ what is known as the Bradley-Terry model to understand the comparisons [@Bradley1952].
+The Bradley-Terry model belongs to a family of models known as linear paired comparison models, where win probabilities are only affected by player strengths in terms of the delta between the pairs.
+For several reasons, it is one of the most, if not the most, popular models for analyzing pairwise comparisons.
 It is given by:

 $$\Pr(Y_{i,j} = 1) = \frac{\theta_i}{\theta_i + \theta_j}$$

 Here, $Y_{i,j}$ is an indicator for the outcome of the pairwise comparison between competitors $i$ and $j$, and $\theta_i$ and $\theta_j$ represent the underlying strength of competitors $i$ and $j$.
 These $\theta$ values are relatively unconstrained, though under the traditional B-T assumptions they are positive numbers.

-The Bradley-Terry model belongs to a family of models known as linear paired comparison models, where win probabilities are only affected by player strengths in terms of the delta between the pairs.

 For simplicity, in our simulations, we drew the team strengths from probability distributions.
 The core distribution we use is the beta distribution.
 The PDF of the beta distribution is